One of my favorite things to do is photograph the beautiful San Francisco gardens. I love the color and variety of the gardens throughout the city.

 Best Time to Visit: The best time to visit is from mid-May to the end of October.

-This Zen retreat offers several colorful flowers and relaxing gardens.
+This Zen retreat offers several colorful flowers and peaceful gardens.
 It's also filled with beautiful and historical Japanese structures.
+It's a great place to step away from the bustle of the city.

 Best Time to Visit: You will get the best photos from April to September.
 Also, visit in the morning when the sun shines brightly on this fun stretch of Lombard Street.